Tautological classes with twisted coefficients: The ``primary approximation'' to the cohomology of the moduli space

-This map coincides with the ``primary approximation'' to the cohomology ring of $M_g$, originally described in rather different terms \cite{moritaprimaryapproximation}.
-A theorem of Kawazumi and Morita \cite{kawazumimorita} asserts that the image of this map is the tautological cohomology ring.
+This morphism is exactly what Morita calls the \emph{primary approximation} to the cohomology ring of $M_g$.
+Morita originally described it in rather different terms \cite{moritaprimaryapproximation}; this re-interpretation is due to Hain.
+A theorem of Kawazumi and Morita \cite{kawazumimorita} asserts that the image of $\varphi^{\Sp(2g)}$ is the tautological cohomology ring of $M_g$.
 We will prove a more general result below.